edgedb/easy-edgedb/README.md

 The opposite of `OPTIONAL` is `REQUIRED`, but it's the default so you don't need to write it.

+The `UPDATE` keyword that we learned last chapter can also take parameters, so that's three in total where you can use them: `SELECT`, `INSERT`, and `UPDATE`.

 [Here is all our code so far up to Chapter 7.](code.md)

 ## Time to practice